Thomas Arnoldsen: Career

 Arnoldsen started playing handball at his hometown club Skanderborg Aarhus Håndbold.
 In the 2020/21 season, he was promoted to the first team.
 In his debut season, he scored 144 goals and recorded 143 assists, earning the Årets Talent award in the HTH Ligaen.

 In 2023, he transferred to Aalborg Håndbold.
 At the start of the season, he was sidelined by an injury.
 In 2024, he won the Danish Championship with Aalborg Håndbold, and in 2025, he won the Danish Cup, defeating Bjerringbro-Silkeborg in the final.

 From 8 March to 28 April 2025, he took a break from handball due to exhaustion.
 He returned in a league match against Skanderborg Aarhus Håndbold.
 Later that season, he won the Danish championship.

 In October 2025, he extended his contract with Aalborg until 2029.
+A month later he was injured with a broken shinbone, which was expected to keep him out of the 2026 European Men's Handball Championship.

 National team

 He represented Denmark at the 2022 European Under-20 Championship and the 2023 Junior World Championship.
 He debuted for the Danish national team on 9 March 2023 in a 30–23 win against Germany, scoring seven goals.
 At the 2024 Olympics, he won a gold medal with the Danish team.

+At the 2025 World Championship he won gold medals with the Danish team.

+He almost missed the 2026 European Men's Handball Championship due to a shinbone injury.
+He was however called up later during the main round to replace the injured Lukas Jørgensen, when he recovered from his injured faster than anticipated.
+Denmark would go on to win gold medals, meaning that they now held both the World, European and Olympic titles at the same time, as only the second team ever after France's 'Les Experts'.
+Arnoldsen played a key role in both the semifinal and final.